mchung/the_forge_handbook/spec_guide/spec_guide.md

 High Level Spec Setup
 --------
-####*These conventions are best practices across all spec types*####
+####*Use these conventions as best practices across all spec types.*####

 ####Outside in Testing####
-  * pattern for writing tests
-  * start writing test at highest level
-  * assert on behavior that user can see
+When writing specs, we prefer to work from the outside and move in.
+This means to start writing tests at the highest level and assert on behavior that user can see.
+These specs should then drive what code needs to be implemented in order to give the user the functionality desired and nothing more.

+[Great talk by Sam Phippen on this.] (https://www.youtube.com/watch?v=SOi_1reKn8M)

 ####Naming####
 Print out all the specs titles to include with your code review, all names should be readable and clear of what the code covers and what edge cases are being tested.

 Remove duplicate phrasing and weak words like 'should'.

-replace `it "should add the item to the list" do` with `it "adds the item to the list" do`
+For example, replace `it "should add the item to the list" do` with `it "adds the item to the list" do`.

 ####File Stucture####
   - It is nice to have files under 100 lines but the file size is lowest on priority over code being well tested